Our Responsibility Approach

 Our products are brought to life by the craftspeople who make them.
 The Maiami family is a tight knit of personal relationships between a broad variety of characters.
 Each handmade piece is manufactured by one person, from the first loop to the finished product – the opposite of mass production.
 We take a collaborative approach and operate on even ground with everybody we work with.

-With our business, we help invigorate and strengthen mostly rural communities around Europe.
-This could be a woman somewhere in Germany who wants to be a productive part of a community beyond retirement or a knitter in a manufactory in South Tuscany who earns an income from their traditional craft.
+With our business, we help invigorate and strengthen mostly rural communities around Europe and Peru.
+This could be women who want to be a productive part of a community beyond retirement or a young mother who wants to earn an additional income from their traditional craft, while being able to watch her children.

 We know all of our suppliers personally and we work together with people who provide fair working conditions and share our ethical and social values.